arrahmanbd/SRSOF_Python_Projects/README.md

 # SRSOF Final Projects

-This README file provides information about the final project submitted by Python Trainee as part of the SRSOF Python Programming Course Requirements Specification.
+This README file offers information regarding the final project submission by a Python Trainee as part of the SRSOF Python Programming Course Requirements Specification.

 ## How to use

-Please note that there are some projects requires some external module such as, pyfiglet.
-Make sure to install it before running the project:
+Please be aware that some projects may require external modules, such as pyfiglet.
+Ensure its installation before running the project:
 ```bash
 # Install pyfiglet
 pip install pyfiglet